submission001/anonymoussubmission_automl/multimodal_text_benchmark/scripts/benchmark/README.md

 bash run_multimodal_benchmark.sh ag_text_multimodal no electra_base_late_fusion_mean_e10_avg3 123 0
 ```

-## Aggregation Strategy
+## Aggregation of Text and Tabular Models

-We attached the ensemble-based approach.
-For embedding based approach, you will need to train the model in the previous step and extract embedding via `extract_text_embedding.py`
+We demonstrate the ensemble-based approach to aggregation.
+For embedding based approaches, you will need to train the model in the previous step and extract embedding via `extract_text_embedding.py`, and finally run tabular models (e.g. AG Tabular-Baselines, no N-Gram).

 - Weighted Ensemble
 ```